KSP-KOS/KOS/doc/source/structures/vessels/bounds.rst

-    body to decide which body is the one that defines the bounding box's "downward" direction for picking its bottom-most corner, and it uses that same body to decide what counts as "altitude", regardless of wether the bounds box is a bounds box of the current CPU vessel or something else.
+    body to decide which body is the one that defines the bounding box's "downward" direction for picking its bottom-most corner, and it uses that same body to decide what counts as "altitude", regardless of whether the bounds box is a bounds box of the current CPU vessel or something else.

     To put it another way: You can't "read" what the altitude of a